~Sunday 24th of June 2018~

 xx.
 One final tip

-Especially for the female ukulele players out there: cut your fretting hand’s fingernails REALLY short!
+Your fingernails should be cut VERY short on your fretting hand!
 This is a necessity to get a clean sound since you need to press the strings with the very tips of your fingers.